awsdocs/amazon-ec2-user-guide/doc_source/ebs-fast-snapshot-restore.md

 ## View snapshots with fast snapshot restore enabled<a name="view-fsr-enabled-snapshots"></a>

-Use the following procedure to view the state of fast snapshot restore for a snapshot\.
+Use the following procedure to view the state of fast snapshot restore for a snapshot that you own or for a snapshot that is shared with you\.

 **To view the state of fast snapshot restore using the console**